Top Virtual Team Building Activities for Engineers

 How it works: Host a trivia game with fun categories that resonate with your team.
 The trivia theme could be anything from physics oddities to ancient history.

-Why it works: Engineers love obscure knowledge and logical problem-solving.
-Trivia taps into that competitive streak while creating plenty of laughs over nerdy facts.
+Why it works: If your engineering team loves obscure knowledge and logical problem-solving, then this is a win.
+Trivia taps into that competitive streak while creating plenty of laughs over fun facts.